awsdocs/amazon-ses-developer-guide/doc-source/monitoring-sender-reputation-pausing-account.md

    }
    ```

-1. Complete the steps in [[ERROR] BAD/MISSING LINK TEXT](#monitoring-sender-reputation-pausing-account-part-3) to re\-enable email sending for your account\.
+1. Complete the steps in [Part 3: Re\-Enable Email Sending for Your Account](#monitoring-sender-reputation-pausing-account-part-3) to re\-enable email sending for your account\.